Part one of two from this full length documentary.

-TVNZ’s flagship 80s arts show looks at Sir Toss Woollaston — a pioneer of modern art in New Zealand.
-Topics include his development as an artist and the “struggle of painting” (contra convention), difficult years trying to support a family, the influence of his wife, and the liberation he felt in his mid-50s when he could finally earn a living from painting.
+Television New Zealand’s flagship 80s arts show looks at Sir Toss Woollaston — a pioneer of modern art in New Zealand.
+Topics include his development as an artist and the “struggle of painting” against accepted conventions, difficult years trying to support a family, the influence of his wife, and the liberation he felt in his mid-50s when he could finally earn a living from painting.
 Woollaston is blunt but generous with his time and opinions.
 There are precious riffs off his famous description of wanting to paint the sunlight in a landscape, “after it had been absorbed by the earth”.

-... the mind of a monkey expressing itself through a human.– An 1936 review of Woollaston's work, indicating the suspicious attitude to modern art at the time
+... the mind of a monkey expressing itself through a human.– A 1936 review of Toss Woollaston's work, indicating attitudes towards modern art at the time